Table of Contents

 Unlike the Academic LOR, a Professional Letter of Recommendation talks about your work ethic and performance as an employee.

-This letter is usually given by your team leader, manager, senior manager, and if it’s a startup, your CEO (if you are an entrepreneur, your Professional LOR would come from a mentor or your co-partner).
+This letter is usually given by your team leader, manager, senior manager, and if it’s a startup, your CEO.
+Do note that if you are an entrepreneur, your Professional LOR would come from a mentor or your co-founder.

 Here, you can highlight the kind of projects you’ve worked on, any awards you’ve won, the CSR initiatives you participated in, or any other achievements from your workplace.